 “The owners also know everybody & once you are in one casa, they will phone a friend in your next destination & help to organise your next room.
 If they don’t know someone, they know someone who does.
 Once you are in your first casa, you are in the “system” and this makes all your onward travel much more straightforward.”

-Hotels are the expensive option & government run.
+Hotels are an expensive option & government-run.
 I understand for a room in a hotel you pay the usual international prices & get what you expect but with the usual Cuban inefficiencies thrown in – no wifi, maybe cold showers etc.

 Breakfast I always ate in the casa & suggest you make the most of the spread, between that & the heat I never needed lunch.
 You can expect any combination of fried eggs, toasted sandwiches, pastries, fruit (bananas, papaya, pineapple, watermelon), fruit juice, coffee or tea, bread with honey (in Trinidad this came from the owners own bees) and sometimes if you’re lucky, pancakes.